universal-packages/universal-core/README.md

   // This is always required so that knows where to find the templates readonly templatesLocation: string = `${__dirname}/templates`

-  async initialize() {
+  async beforeTemplatePopulate() {
-    // Do some custom stuff here
+    // Do some custom stuff before the templates are populated }

-  }
+  async afterTemplatePopulate() {

-  async rollback() {
+    // Do some custom stuff after the templates are populated }

-    // If the user aborts the initialization process, you can rollback here or signal the initialize method to stop doing custom stuff
+  async abort() {
-  }
+    // If the user aborts the initialization process, you can gracefully stop it here }
 }
 ```